solana-foundation/developer-content/content/courses/tokens/nfts-with-metaplex.md

 After uploading the NFT's metadata, you can finally create the NFT on the network.
 The Metaplex SDK's `create()` method allows you to create a new NFT with minimal configuration.
-This method will handle creating the mint account, token account, metadata account, and master edition account for you.
+This method will create the mint account, token account, metadata account, and master edition account for you.
 The data provided to this method will represent the onchain portion of the NFT metadata.
 You can explore the SDK to see all the other input optionally supplied to this method.

 ```typescript
 const { nft } = await metaplex.nfts().create(